 National Research Infrastructure

-National research infrastructure (NRI) refers to the:
+National Research Infrastructure (NRI) refers to the:

-- Experts needed to run the infrastructure
+- Experts needed to run the infrastructure.

-Infrastructure can be physical, like a supercomputer or microscope, or intangible, like a data collection or software platform.
+The infrastructure can be physical, like a supercomputer or microscope, or intangible, like a data collection or software platform.

 The Australian Government has invested $4 billion over 12 years (from 2018 to 2029) to support important pieces of national research infrastructure and make sure Australian researchers can access them.